-- 11.11.2 Students referred to in AR 11.10.1 must complete a prescribed declaration form after the assessment opportunity.
-The invigilator will submit this form together with a written report to the Executive Dean or his/her delegated authority for submission to the Executive Director of Student Affairs. - 11.11.3 The Academic Staff member responsible for the assessment or the relevant HOD and Executive Dean or his/her delegated authority submits a memorandum that describes the case in detail. - 11.11.4 The Executive Dean or his/her delegated authority compiles a report, which is submitted to the Executive Director: Student Affairs within ten (10) working days of the transgression.
-This report will be submitted, together with the original project, the memorandum from the assessor and any other evidence relevant to the case. - 11.11.5 If the suspected offence involves an electronic device, the invigilator will consult the assessor before responding to the offence as described in AR11.11.1. - 11.12 Irregularities during participation in electronic and online summative assessment opportunities - 11.12.1 Transgressions in this category include all forms of plagiarism. - 11.12.2 Search engines and anti-plagiarism software may be used in the detection of suspected transgressions in this category. - 11.12.3 The academic staff member responsible for the assessment or evaluation will refer the case to the relevant HOD and Executive Dean or his/her delegated authority by means of a memorandum that describes the case in detail. - 11.12.4 The Executive Dean or his/her delegated authority compiles a report, which is submitted to the Executive Director: Student Affairs within ten (10) working days of the transgression.
-This report will be submitted, together with the original project, the memorandum from the assessor and any other evidence relevant to the case. - 11.12.5 No extra time is allowed to complete the assessment. - 11.12.6 All student assessment attempts will be submitted to the Executive Dean of the Faculty or his/her delegated authority. - 11.12.7 While a case is pending, answers will not be marked, and no result in the relevant subject will be made available to the student.

-11.12.8 The University reserves the right to record assessment opportunities by way of digital footage for purposes of use thereof in disciplinary proceedings in relation to any transgressions during assessment opportunities.
+- 11.11.3 The Academic Staff member responsible for the assessment or the relevant HOD and Executive Dean or his/her delegated authority submits a memorandum that describes the case in detail. - 11.11.4 The Executive Dean or his/her delegated authority compiles a report, which is submitted to the Executive Director: Student Affairs within ten (10) working days of the transgression.
+This report will be submitted, together with the original project, the memorandum from the assessor and any other evidence relevant to the case. - 11.11.5 If the suspected offence involves an electronic device, the invigilator will consult the assessor before responding to the offence as described in AR11.11.1.

+11.12 Irregularities during participation in electronic and online summative assessment opportunities

+- 11.12.1 Transgressions in this category include all forms of plagiarism. - 11.12.2 Search engines and anti-plagiarism software may be used in the detection of suspected transgressions in this category. - 11.12.3 The academic staff member responsible for the assessment or evaluation will refer the case to the relevant HOD and Executive Dean or his/her delegated authority by means of a memorandum that describes the case in detail. - 11.12.4 The Executive Dean or his/her delegated authority compiles a report, which is submitted to the Executive Director: Student Affairs within ten (10) working days of the transgression.
+This report will be submitted, together with the original project, the memorandum from the assessor and any other evidence relevant to the case. - 11.12.5 No extra time is allowed to complete the assessment. - 11.12.6 All student assessment attempts will be submitted to the Executive Dean of the faculty/college or his/her delegated authority. - 11.12.7 While a case is pending, answers will not be marked, and no result in the relevant subject will be made available to the student. - 11.12.8 The University reserves the right to record assessment opportunities by way of digital footage for purposes of use thereof in disciplinary proceedings in relation to any transgressions during assessment opportunities.